arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor_identifier_batch.md

 @RESTDESCRIPTION
 You can use this endpoint to retry fetching the latest batch from a cursor.
-The endpoint requires the `retriable` query option to be enabled for the cursor.
+The endpoint requires the `allowRetry` query option to be enabled for the cursor.

 If the cursor is still alive, returns an object with a batch of query results.
 Calling this endpoint does not advance the cursor.